top of page

 THE PROBLEM

-The GT Stingerette’s outdated and confusing user interface has been a shared grievance among the students at Georgia Tech.
-While conducting research, I found that the Stingerette App is currently seen as unreliable and unappealing to targeted users.
+The GT Stingerette’s interface has been a shared grievance among the students at Georgia Tech.
+While conducting research, I found that the Stingerette App is currently seen as unreliable and unsafe as a method of night-time transportation to it's users.

 ORIGINAL UI DESIGN